VikasPandey121/Augmented-Reality-Filters/README.md

    Virtual Reality (VR) is the computer-generated simulation of a three-dimensional image or environment that can be interacted with in a seemingly real or physical way by a person using special electronic equipment, such as a helmet with a screen inside or gloves fitted with sensors.

 ## Building and Running Augmented-Reality-Projects
 Building and running Augmented-Reality-Projects in your local dev environment is very easy.
-Be sure that you have prior knowldege of `Spark AR Studio`, then follow the directions below.
+Be sure that you have prior knowledge of `Spark AR Studio`, then follow the directions below.
  1. Clone the source code

  `https://github.com/VikasPandey121/Augmented-Reality-Projects.git`